 So can you jump start a Toyota Prius?

 Well Yes you can!
 The procedure to jump-start your Prius is fairly straight forward, and once you do it you will always remember.
 The only warning is that there are a whole lot of extra electronics in a Toyota Prius and other Hybrid cars compared to the average family gas car.
 So if you get it wrong you will fry some of your electronic computers and that will get very expensive to repair.

 How to Correctly Jump Start a Toyota Prius?

 If your Toyota Prius has a flat battery you can quickly and easily boost jump start your car by using either a set of jumper leads, or as I prefer a cheap pocket jump starter.

-These pocket size jump starters have a whole range of safety features built-in, to protect the sensitive electronics in your Prius.
+These pocket size jump starters from DBpower, have a whole range of safety features built-in to protect the sensitive electronics in your Prius.
 They are made idiot proof so that you cannot hook them up back to front.
 If you do you will get a warning.
 With up to 15 starts in a single mini jump starter you can start all the cars in your street.

 Prius Battery Location Jump Start